 So I thought I’d share a few tips for vegan puff pastry success:

 - Make sure the melted coconut oil and cocoa butter has cooled to room temperature before using.
 Allow an hour for this.
-If you live in Brisbane, like me, your coconut oil will probably be liquid at room temperature and therefore not need melting.
+If you live in a hot climate, like me, your coconut oil will probably be liquid at room temperature and therefore not need melting.

 - Chill your aquafaba (otherwise known as chickpea water) and olive oil while your cocoa butter is cooling.

 - Chill the jug you plan to make your butter in.
 It is also important to use a jug with a narrow base.
 Ideally, the jug will be the same diameter from top to bottom.
-In the video below I’ve used my pyrex jug so you can see what is happening, but normally I use a jug the same width top to bottom.
+In the video below I’ve used my pyrex jug so you can see what is happening, but normally I use a jug like this.

 - Make sure to foam up your aquafaba BEFORE drizzling in the oil.
 And make sure to blend ALL the oil you’ve added BEFORE adding more!